-This 'how to write a blog' guide was originally written for a client, called Laughology, a learning and development organisation, based in Surrey.
-They retain us to manage digital marketing and design for their organisation.
+This blog content guide was originally written for a client, called Laughology, a London-based learning and development organisation, who retain us to work on website design, content creation, and creative digital marketing.

 A website that regularly posts well written and relevant content/blogs will increase its ranking on search engines and increase visitors to the site.
 The blogs will: